Near Optimal Alphabet-Soundness Tradeoff PCPs: Preliminaries

-\end{fact} Abusing notation, we denote by $\qbin{V}{\ell}$ the set of $\ell$ dimensional subspaces of $V$. \paragraph{Bipartite Inclusion Graphs} We will often consider bipartite inclusion graphs between $\Grass_q(n, \ell)$ and $\Grass_q(n, \ell')$ for $\ell' < \ell$.
+\paragraph{Bipartite Inclusion Graphs} We will often consider bipartite inclusion graphs between $\Grass_q(n, \ell)$ and $\Grass_q(n, \ell')$ for $\ell' < \ell$.
 This graph has an edge between every $L \in \Grass_q(n,\ell)$ and $L' \in \Grass_q(n, \ell')$ such that $L \supseteq L'$.
 We refer to the family of such graphs as \emph{Grassmann graphs}.
-The edges of these are the motivation for the test used in our inner PCP.
+The edges of these graphs are the motivation for the test used in our inner PCP.
 While we never refer to this graph explicitly, it will be helpful to have it in mind. \paragraph{Zoom-ins and Zoom-outs.}